BobAaldering/BOOST_CPP/TUTORIAL_PROSE.md

 After going through this tutorial it is therefore certain that the user knows how to create a program that can use `Boost`.
 You start by making all the appends in your `CMakeLists.txt`, and end up with a fully working program.
 The following facilities of `Boost` are therefore used:
-* boost - program options
+* Boost - program options
-* boost - asio
+* Boost - asio
-* boost - asio/ssl
+* Boost - asio/ssl
-* boost - property tree/json_parser
+* Boost - property tree/json_parser
-* boost - any
+* Boost - any

 **An extra point:** to increase the readability of this tutorial, short 'notification' has been used at some points in code snippets with explanations, which can be recognized by `/* ~~~ ... ~~~ */ `.
 A notice has been given here instead of the '...'.
 For example, reference can be made to source files of the code, or include files.